fiteclub/swanson-permit-api/README.md

 # About
 * API (this repo) is a rails api
 * Frontend is a separate rails app using [ActiveResource](https://github.com/rails/activeresource) to interface with the api
+* the json output for user has a 'status' field:
+  * 'EXPIRED' if either identification or recommendation have expired
+  * 'INVALID' if either identification or recommendation expiration dates are blank, etc
+  * 'OK' if not expired
+* Image handling by the api uses CarrierWave with Cloudinary endpoint